bdvllrs/misinformation-detection-tensor-embeddings/bibliography.md

 # Bibliography

-## Different types of graph for semi-supervised learning
+## Different types of graphs for semi-supervised learning

 Few-Shot Text Classification with Pre-Trained Word Embeddings and a Human in the Loop